 - Disruption of bacterial cell membranes: Acetic acid's acidity creates unfavorable environments for pathogens.

-- Microbiota modulation: Promotes the growth of beneficial gut bacteria, thereby improving digestive health.
+- Microbiota modulation: Promotes the growth of beneficial gut bacteria, thereby improving our digestion collection.

 While preliminary evidence supports these claims, human trials are sparse, and the potential for ACV to disrupt the gastric pH balance with excessive consumption warrants caution.
 For those interested in a holistic approach, exploring a variety of wellness products at a trusted resource like Remedy's Nutrition can be beneficial.